Skip to main content

 Back to Glossary

-What is Rebatable Transaction?
+What is Rebatable Transaction in Partner Mgmt?

 Rebatable Transaction is a sale or purchase that meets specific criteria to qualify a partner for a rebate payment.
 These criteria are clearly outlined in the partner's trading agreement.
 For example, in IT, a rebatable transaction might be the sale of a certain volume of software licenses or hardware units within a quarter.
 In manufacturing, it could involve a partner selling a minimum quantity of a specific product line or achieving a certain market share for a component.
 Accurate tracking of these transactions is crucial for proper incentive management, ensuring partners receive the rebates they've earned, and building strong, trusting relationships within the ecosystem.